Jack Black and Miranda Cosgrove Mourn School of Rock Co-Star Kevin Clark's "Devastating" Death - E! Online

-Jack Black and Miranda Cosgrove are remembering their School of Rock co-star Kevin Clark, who tragically passed away at the age of 32.
+Jack Black and Miranda Cosgrove are remembering their School of Rock co-star, Kevin Clark, who tragically passed away at the age of 32.

 On Wednesday, May 26, the 51-year-old comedian took to Instagram to express his sorrow after learning about Kevin's death, writing, "Devastating news.
 Kevin is gone.
 Way too soon.
 Beautiful soul.
 So many great memories.
 Heartbroken.
 Sending love to his family and the whole School of Rock community."